 NAFTA is a comprehensive economic and trade agreement that provides free-trade between the three countries.

 Since its implementation 23 years ago, agricultural exports to Canada and Mexico have totaled approximately $310 billion and increased by more than 300 percent from pre-NAFTA levels.

 Combined, Mexico and Canada account for about one-third of U.S. agricultural exports.

 Take action by Feb.
 9 to tell U.S. agriculture and trade officials to continue negotiations and not withdrawal from NAFTA.

 Send a text to the number “52886” with the words “MITRADE” as the message.
 You’ll receive a text back with a link to the action request.
 Follow that link, enter your information, and submit the pre-written comments provided.
 You can also complete the action request through your web browser clicking here.

-Canada and Mexico account for one-third of U.S. agricultural exports
+Canada and Mexico account for approximately two-thirds of Michigan's agricultural exports.

 Farm Bureau’s international trade policy supports the following concepts: